-The iPadOS 13.5.1 update is a minor release, but it could have a huge impact on your tablet’s performance.
-While some of you should install the update right now, some iPad users might be better off staying put on older versions of iPadOS 13 for the time being.
+Apple’s iPadOS 13.7 update is a minor release, but it could have a huge impact on your tablet’s performance.
+While some of you should install the update right now, some iPad users might want to stay put on older versions of iPadOS 13 for the time being.

-Unlike the previous version of iPadOS 13, the iPadOS 13.5.1 update comes with a very short list of changes.
-It doesn’t have any known bug fixes or features.
+Like the previous version of iPadOS 13, iPadOS 13.7 comes a very short list of changes.
+It doesn’t have any new features on board.

-It’s a small update and thus requires a rather tiny download if you’re moving up from iPadOS 13.5.
-The update will be larger for those of you moving up from older versions of iPadOS.
+It’s a small update and thus requires a fairly small download if you’re moving up from iPadOS 13.6.1.
+That said, the update will be bigger for those of you moving up from older versions of iPadOS.
 That’s because the features and enhancements from the updates you skipped are baked into your upgrade.

 - 12.9-inch edge-to-edge Liquid Retina display with ProMotion, True Tone, and P3 wide color